KW-M/virtual-gamepad-lib/README.md

 - **Disable** `Merge Paths` if you used overlapping paths that should be separate elements on the gamepad, eg: touch targets for the d-pad or buttons
 - **Disable** `Remove title` or `Remove desc` if the title or description is relavant for acessability

-If you format your layer names in the format `elementId.elementClass`, you can use the following regular expression to extract the elementId and elementClass from the layer name (The pre-configured SVGO config has a improved version of this inbuilt, but you can do this manually with find and relace):
+If you format your layer names in the format `elementId.elementClass`, you can use the following regular expression to extract the elementId and elementClass from the layer name (The pre-configured SVGO config has a improved version of this inbuilt, but you can do this manually with find and replace):

 **Example:**
 ```html